 Understanding these essential terms helps navigate the complex landscape of manufacturing safety compliance:

-- IT/OT Convergence: The integration of Information Technology (business systems) with Operational Technology (industrial control systems), creating new security challenges as previously isolated systems become interconnected.
+IT/OT Convergence: The integration of Information Technology (business systems) with Operational Technology (industrial control systems), creating new security challenges as previously isolated systems become interconnected.

-- PLCs (Programmable Logic Controllers): Industrial computers that control manufacturing processes and machinery, requiring specialized security approaches that don't disrupt real-time operations.
+PLCs (Programmable Logic Controllers): Industrial computers that control manufacturing processes and machinery, requiring specialized security approaches that don't disrupt real-time operations.

-- IEC 62443: International standard for industrial automation and control systems security, providing a framework for securing OT environments.
+IEC 62443: International standard for industrial automation and control systems security, providing a framework for securing OT environments.

-- NIST CSF (Cybersecurity Framework): Guidelines for managing cybersecurity risks, adapted for manufacturing environments to balance security with operational requirements.
+NIST CSF (Cybersecurity Framework): Guidelines for managing cybersecurity risks, adapted for manufacturing environments to balance security with operational requirements.

-- RIDDOR: Reporting of Injuries, Diseases and Dangerous Occurrences Regulations—a key compliance requirement for manufacturing safety incidents.
+RIDDOR: Reporting of Injuries, Diseases and Dangerous Occurrences Regulations—a key compliance requirement for manufacturing safety incidents.

-Core challenges in manufacturing safety compliance
+Core obstacles in manufacturing safety compliance

 Legacy system constraints

 Manufacturing equipment often has decades-long operational lifecycles.
-Production systems installed years ago remain critical to operations but may run on unsupported operating systems or software that cannot be easily updated.
+Production systems installed years ago remain core to operations but may run on unsupported operating systems or software that cannot be easily updated.
 Traditional cybersecurity assumes regular patching and updates, but in manufacturing environments, system updates can require production downtime, extensive testing, and coordination with equipment vendors.

 The IT/OT security divide